Dr Marina Duarte

 Biography

 I grew up in the countryside in Southeast Brazil (one of the most biodiverse regions on our planet) and have always been fascinated by animals and nature.
-I graduated in Biological Sciences in 2007 from the Pontifical Catholic University of Minas Gerais (PUC Minas), Brazil, where I also obtained my MSc in Zoology (2011).
-It was during my MSc that I started to research the effects of sound pollution on wildlife.
-After my MSc, I did a PhD in Ecology researching the effects of noise pollution on animal communication at the Federal University of Minas Gerais, Brazil (2011-2015).
-During my PhD I spent several months conducting soundscape analysis at the Department of Basic and Foundation Science, University of Urbino, Italy.
+I graduated in Biological Sciences in 2007 at the PUC Minas, Brazil, where I also obtained my MSc in Zoology (2011).
+It was during the MSc that I started to research the effects of sound pollution on wildlife.
+I did a PhD in Ecology researching the effects of noise on animal communication at the UFMG, Brazil (2011-2015).
+During the PhD, I conducted part of my research at the Laboratory of Soundscape Ecology, Department of Basic and Fundamental Sciences, University of Urbino, Italy.

-From 2011-2023 I worked as Coordinator of the Laboratory of Bioacoustics at the Museum of Natural Sciences at PUC Minas.
-During this period, I also taught undergraduate and postgraduate courses, conducted fieldwork and supervised students (BSc, MSc and PhD).
-My research was conducted with the participation of students and has involved most animal groups that produce sounds such as insects, fishes, amphibians, birds and mammals (especially, primates).
+For 14 years, I worked as the Coordinator of the Laboratory of Bioacoustics at the Museum of Natural Sciences at PUC Minas.
+During this time, I also taught undergraduate and postgraduate courses, conducted fieldwork, and supervised BSc, MSc, and PhD students.
+My research has involved most animal groups that produce sounds such as insects, fishes, amphibians, birds and mammals (especially, primates).

 Areas of Research